visutech/git-basics/readme.txt

 Git Basics

-I am learning the basics of git and GitHub, so this repo is just for testing
+I am learning the basics of git and GitHub, so this repo is just for testing.

+Ok - just added an extra line.